v-pbartley/openhack-mc4h/Challenge-04/Readme.md

 Using the Postman file provided search for Patient's using the following search results parameters: ```_summary=count```, ```_total=accurate```

-## Step 4 - Use a Chained & Reverse Chained Search Results Parameters
+## Step 4 - Use the Chained & Reverse Chained Search Results Parameters
 Using the Postman file provided search for Patient's using ```_has```.
 For more examples of chained and reverse chained search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.

-## Step 5 - Use an Include & Reverse Include Search Results Parameters
+## Step 5 - Use the Include & Reverse Include Search Results Parameters
 Using the Postman file provided search for PractitionerRole including the Practitioner resource in the result, to reduce calls to the server.
 Discover all PractitionerRoles for an Organization using reverse include.
 For more examples of include and reverse include search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.